 Achilles in His Tent: At one time or another, many of the best Patriot officers went home in disgust and/or exhaustion at least temporarily (usually when someone was promoted over them by Congress).
 Occasionally, this was very convenient.
 John Stark (a very experienced and competent colonel), was available to command the New Hampshire and Vermont militia at Bennington, because he was retired from the army when they made a bunch of colonels into generals and left him off the list.
 He won the battle, got the promotion and went back to the army.

 Anti-Villain: For the rebels, Benedict Arnold.
-Younger and less competent officers with better connections were forever being promoted over him, his competence and personal bravery were largely ignored and he had financial problems.
-These and other issues besides counted for more than his lingering loyalties to the crown in prompting his eventual Face Heel Turn in re-joining the British.
+Younger and less competent officers with better connections were forever being promoted over him, his competence and personal bravery were largely ignored and he was in serious debt.
+These and other issues besides counted for more than his lingering loyalties to his country when he made his Face-Heel Turn and re-joined the government's forces.

-Hessian mercenary troops were particularly good at killing people, and were feared for it.
+The so-called Hessian mercenary troopsnote see Private Military Contractors, below, for why they can't really be considered as either Hessian or mercenaries were particularly good at killing people, and were feared for it.
 Their one weakness was the day after Christmas.
 Guess what kinds of times the rebels chose to surprise-attack them.